rjdinap/PachisloAutostopChip/README.md

 Hold right button for 3 secs, then tap middle button to shut down credit add mode

 If your reelstop board looks like one of these pictures, you can most likely use this code.
-Read the instrucions files for more details.
+Read the instructions files for more details.
 Before trying to wire up the credit add functionality or pin 4, be sure to measure voltage with a multimeter!
 If you get more than 5v, don't do it!
 ![image](https://github.com/user-attachments/assets/7f819e09-fb61-4313-86b5-596806b77518)
 ![image](https://github.com/user-attachments/assets/37e9d32c-4cfe-4c70-99cf-8f47eda2602d)